WaterFutures/WaterBenchmarkHub/readthedocs/how_to_contribute.rst

   these keywords are never displayed but used when the user is searching for benchmark (resources).
 - :code:`download_url` External URL where the benchmark (resource) can be downloaded -- should be direct link to the resource file(s).
+- :code:`backup_download_urls` Additional external URLs where the benchmark (resource) can be downloaded -- will be used if downloading from :code:`download_url` fails.
 - :code:`external_url` External URL to the project page of the benchmark (resource).
 - :code:`permalink` Usually, this is given as `benchmarks/benchmark-ID.html`
   where `benchmark-ID` refers to the unique ID of the benchmark resource.